GSA/fedramp-automation/documents/adr/0009-constraint-based-help-docs.md

 </metaschema-meta-constraints>
 ```

-3. The team will update backport the props, as required by the style guide completed for Step 2, to existing constraints and correct and enhance documentation at [automate.fedramp.gov](https://automate.fedramp.gov) accordingly to deep-link to precise information for each constraint.
+3. The team will backport the props, as required by the style guide completed for Step 2, to existing constraints and correct and enhance documentation at [automate.fedramp.gov](https://automate.fedramp.gov) accordingly to deep-link to precise information for each constraint.
+New constraints will add these props to be successfully reviewed and merged in the team's normal development cycle.

 ## Consequences